brave/browser-laptop/README.md

 # Brave Browser

-Laptop and Desktop browser for OS X and Windows.
+Laptop and Desktop browser for OS X, Windows and Linux.

 ## Installation